Barakkol33/docs/defensive-programming/README.md

 - Require SMTP AUTH and restrict relay to authenticated users or trusted networks.
 - Deploy SPF, DKIM, and DMARC to authenticate senders and publish handling policy.
-- Use RBLs, rate limiting, greylisting, and sensible acceptance policies.
+- Use rate limiting, greylisting, and sensible acceptance policies.

 ## XSS — Cross-Site Scripting